 We regularly monitor our environmental impact.
 Reducing our impact on the environment is part of our business and investment planning process throughout the year.
-As part of that process, our board and senior leadership teams, who oversee the execution of our initiatives and strategies, are updated throughout the year.
-Our board is updated at least quarterly on material changes or developments and
+As part of that process, our board and senior leadership team, who oversee the execution of our initiatives and strategies, are updated throughout the year.
+Our board is updated at least quarterly on material changes or developments and at least one full board meeting each year is focused on enterprise risk management, which includes our approach to environmental matters and compliance.
+In addition, the ESG Committee of our board meets at least quarterly to provide more focused oversight of our ESG activities and strategic initiatives and the audit committee of our board also meets at least quarterly to review our financial statements, which includes a review of our environmental accruals and the underlying issues and factors driving those accruals.